 So, what next?
 How can financial providers differentiate themselves?

 The real challenge is changing the mindset of consumers, so they realise that financial providers are on their side and want to help them.
 This is something that the new digital start-ups organisations are understandably excelling at, while the traditional banks are still struggling.

-While customer focused product development and excellent service are vital for organisations to show that they are “putting customers at the heart of the business” we believe the best way to demonstrate this is to consider – and measure – the impact they are having on their customers’ financial capability, which is defined by the Money Advice Service and the UK Financial Capability Strategy as ‘the ability to manage money well – both day-to-day and through significant life events’.
+While customer focused product development and excellent service are vital for organisations to show that they are “putting customers at the heart of the business” we believe the best way to demonstrate this is to consider – and measure – the impact they are having on their customers’ financial wellbeing,

-Given the well-publicised issues around the poor financial capability of the UK population, and the close link between financial wellbeing and mental health, all financial services providers have a responsibility to support the focus on improvement.
-They should be demonstrating that the financial capability of their customers is high on their agenda and, more importantly, providing evidence that their products and services are having a positive impact on this – which it appears is the ‘missing link’ for many providers.
+Given the well-publicised issues around the financial vulnerability of the UK population, and the close link between financial wellbeing and mental health, all financial services providers have a responsibility to support the focus on improvement.
+They should be demonstrating that the financial wellbeing of their customers is high on their agenda and, more importantly, providing evidence that their products and services are having a positive impact on this – which it appears is the ‘missing link’ for many providers.

 Going forward we propose that the aspiration for financial services organisations should be “putting customers’ financial wellbeing at the heart of the business” and this is where they can really differentiate themselves and build a positive reputation among customers.

-If you would like to hear more about our work in this area or discuss how we could help you measure financial capability among your customers, please contact me:
+If you would like to hear more about our work in this area or discuss how we could help you measure financial capability among your customers, please get in touch.